be42day/research-agent/README.md

 * Tool failures

 This is useful for understanding why the agent selected a particular tool and how the tool-calling loop was executed.

-## Notes

-The `papers/` directory contains runtime-generated PDF files and is separate from the source code under `src/`.

-The application maintains conversation history during the current interactive session, allowing the agent to resolve follow-up questions that depend on previous turns.